 Despite the use of some very expensive medicines–one of which cost $11,000 a bottle of a month’s supply of 120 tablets (Tykerb aka Lepatanib)–her cancer adapted and spread from her chest wall to form about thirty lesions on her lungs.
 She also began to slide downhill in 2012 with symptoms of cachexia; she lost 32 lbs. quickly, lost all appetite, and started experiencing profound and growing weakness.
 She also had pain in her left arm from lymphedema (due to having two lymph glands taken out in 2010 during her mastectomy) and numbness in her left hand and tingling in the fingers of her left hand (which from reading I believe were symptoms of neuropathy– nerve damage from extended use of toxic chemo drugs).
 She also coughed every five to ten minutes which was a constant reminder to me that the cancer was now invading her lungs and that I (and she) was running out of time.

 This blog represents the fruit of my search to find answers on science-based nutritional and lifestyle strategies we could use to complement conventional treatment to help manage (as opposed to cure) my wife’s late stage cancer.
-Through research (especially in the book Life Over Cancer by Keith Block, MD) I started making some recommended changes in our diet and my wife’s lifestyle (regular walking, etc.).
+Through research in books, and websites I started making some recommended changes in our diet and my wife’s lifestyle (for example regular walking, etc.).

-As we started to make the recommended changes in Life Over Cancer and other books and resources in 2012 here’s what started to happen (as of Feb.
-2014):
+As we started to make the recommended changes in various books and websites and other resources in 2012 here’s what started to happen:

 *The pain in her left arm and numbness and tingling in her left hand I described above slowly subsided and completely went away.